 The UWM libraries have holdings in nonprofit management and nonprofit sector studies, and new publications are added regularly.
-Access is also available for key journals in the field.
+Access is also available for critical journals in the field.
 The library is free and open to the public.
-With a membership in Friends of the Golda Meir Library, community members may obtain borrowing privileges.
-Visit the Nonprofit Gateway at the UWM Libraries to access an online directory of resources for nonprofit research, including journals, books, search engines and databases.
+Community members may obtain borrowing privileges with membership in Friends of the Golda Meir Library.
+Visit the Nonprofit Gateway at the UWM Libraries to access an online directory of resources for nonprofit research, including journals, books, search engines, and databases.

-Contact Mary Frenn, Funding Information Librarian, for information on private foundations, philanthropy, and nonprofit reseources (including proposal writing and fundraising).
+Contact Mary Frenn, Funding Information Librarian, for information on private foundations, philanthropy, and nonprofit resources (including proposal writing and fundraising).

-This site provides links to a variety of tools for research, teaching and learning about philanthropy and the nonprofit sector, including search engines, glossaries and sources for statistics.
+This site provides links to various tools for research, teaching, and learning about philanthropy and the nonprofit sector, including search engines, glossaries, and sources for statistics.

-Similar to HBI’s Community Forum Series, the Philanthropy Research Workshops presented by the Lilly Family School of Philanthropy at Indiana University–Purdue University Indianapolis (IUPUI), offer a look into some of the latest research being done in the area of Philanthropic Studies.
+Like HBI’s Community Forum Series, the Philanthropy Research Workshops presented by the Lilly Family School of Philanthropy at Indiana University–Purdue University Indianapolis (IUPUI) offers a look into some of the latest research in the area of Philanthropic Studies.